Skip to main content

 Milestones

-On 8.8.1993, a few ambitious young people laid the foundations for the first independent vegetarian club in Switzerland.
+On 8.8.1993, a few ambitious young people laid the foundations for the first independent vegetarian/vegan club in Switzerland.

 Milestones in the history of Swissveg